frtkkaya/sql-finance-junior-project/README.md

 # SQL Baby Project

+This project is a small SQL lab I built to practice modeling financial data and queries, similar to tasks in corporate/investment banking
 A repository to demonstrate practical SQL skills for finance (markets data, trades, FX) with  reasoning, comments, and documentation.

 ## Why this  exists